 The same Jesus who passed by blind Bartimaeus is still yet alive and healing today.

-Do you hear the Lord as He is passing you by?
+I hear the Lord passing by!
 What will you do with the opportunity?

 Today could be your day of visitation!